Natural Justice

 In nature, natural justice refers to the principles and processes that govern the natural world.
 It is the idea that there is an inherent fairness and balance in how things operate in the natural world.

-One aspect of natural justice in nature is the idea of cause and effect.
-Actions have consequences, and organisms must adapt and survive based on these consequences.
 For example, a predator that is not skilled enough to catch its prey will not survive, while a prey species that is not able to evade its predators will become extinct.
 This balance ensures the overall survival and functioning of ecosystems.

 Another aspect of natural justice in nature is the concept of competition.
 To survive and reproduce, organisms must compete with others for limited resources such as food, water, and shelter.
 This competition ensures that only the strongest and most well-adapted individuals pass on their genes to the next generation.

-Natural justice in nature also manifests in the concept of symbiosis and mutualism.
-Many species have evolved to rely on each other for mutual benefit.
 For example, pollinators such as bees and flowers have a mutualistic relationship, where the bees receive nectar as a food source and the flowers can reproduce through pollination.
 This balance ensures the sustainability and survival of both species involved.

 However, it is important to note that natural justice in nature does not imply a perfect or ideal state of fairness.
 The natural world is also characterized by disease, predation, and natural disasters, which can cause suffering and death for many organisms.
-But overall, natural justice in nature refers to the inherent order and balance that exists within ecosystems, where organisms must adapt and compete for survival and reproduction.

-In summary, natural justice is a concept that ensures fairness and justice in legal and administrative processes.
+Natural justice is a concept that ensures fairness and justice in legal and administrative processes.
 It includes principles such as the rule against bias and the right to a fair hearing.
-These principles aim to protect individuals' rights and ensure that decisions are made impartially and based on evidence and reason.

 Natural justice in nature promotes balanced adaptation, continuation, and survival while in the human world, natural justice promotes fairness, equality, and the protection of individual rights.
 It is essential for maintaining a just and equitable society as well as a balanced nature.

-Natural laws and natural justice are interconnected in their pursuit of fairness, equity, and adherence to objective principles.
 Natural laws govern the functioning of the natural world, while natural justice safeguards fairness and due process in legal proceedings.
 Both concepts uphold the ideals of objectivity and universality to ensure justice prevails.

 References